Mataiaz/Mataiaz/README.md

 ### Hi there 👋

-🔭 I’m currently taking back-end education at Noroff
+🔭 I’m currently working as a software developer while taking back-end education at Noroff

-🌱 I’m currently trying to better my knowledge React and security of websites
+🌱 I’m currently trying to better my knowledge in oracle db

-👯 I’m looking to work as a back-end or front-end developer, not sure if im up for the task? send me a test!
+👯 I’m looking to better my knowledge in programming and meet new people

 💬 Ask me about what projects i liked to work on the most